resourced/resourced.github.io/content-docs/index.md

 * It provides 60+ native data collector in Go: dmidecode, docker, haproxy, mcrouter, memcache, mysql, nagios plugins, procfs, ps output, redis, varnish.

-* It tails log files and forward them to master.
-These loglines can then be used to create alerts.
+* It tails log files and forward them to various locations.
+When forwarded to master, these loglines can then be used to create alerts.

-* It receives legacy Graphite metrics and forward them to master.
+* It can receives Graphite or StatsD metrics and forward them to master.
 These metrics are useful for alerts.

 * It can be extended using scripting languages.
 [Example Script](//github.com/resourced/resourced/blob/master/tests/script-reader/darwin-memory.py) [Example Config Files](//github.com/resourced/resourced/tree/master/tests/resourced-configs/readers)